btvwag/btvwag.github.com/_posts/events/2012-11-07-javascript-talks.md

 Dan will be speaking on OOJS, prototypes and useful patterns when dealing with them.
 He is a developer on the Web Architecture team at Dealer.com.
 Lover of The Web, Bacon and LEGO bricks.

+#### Jess Lilly - Dojo Toolkit

+Jess will provide an introduction to Dojo, Dojo UI widgets and graphs, and Dojo Mobile.
+He is a jack of all trades, lives in Burlington, and works at IBM as a software and web developer.

 #### John Need - Build a web-app in 20 minutes with Ember.js